zgrossbart/jslim/README.md

 build/install/jslim/bin/jslim --js_output_file out.js --js main.js --lib_js libs/jquery-1.6.4.js --lib_js libs/underscore.js
 </code></pre>

-Once that command is done you can open the index.html file in your favorite browser and see this output:
+Once that command is done you can open the index.html file in your favorite browser and watch it run just the parts of JQuery and Underscore the page really needs.
+The page looks like this:

 <pre><code>2,4,6,8
 Miaow my name is Charlie